Breast Cancer Reconstruction in Washington DC

 “Dear Dr Feledy and Donna, Now that we are catching our breath after the sudden breast cancer diagnosis, we wanted to let you know how much we appreciate your calm and kind professionalism during that whirlwind.
 We will be seeing a lot of you as we go through the reconstruction process, but we will not forget how you treated me as a person, not a case, during that very difficult period.”
 CBC*

 Breast Cancer Reconstruction Before & After Photos

-See Belmont Plastic Surgery's breast reconstruction before and after results.
-It is important to look at before and after images to get an idea of what can be achieved with a surgery and to help guide the process with the doctor of determining the outcome you are going for.
+See Belmont Plastic Surgery’s breast reconstruction before and after results.
+It is important to look at before and after images to get an idea of what can be achieved with a surgery and to help guide the process with the doctor to determine the outcome you are going for.

 Do you offer genetic testing for breast cancer?

 We do not offer testing, but we do support it.
 As described in BreastCancer.org: Many people decide to learn whether or not they have an abnormal gene that is linked to higher breast cancer risk.
 Three of the most well-known abnormal genes are BRCA1, BRCA2, and PALB2.
 Women who inherit a mutation, or abnormal change, in any of these genes – from their mothers or their fathers – have a much higher-than-average risk of developing breast cancer and ovarian cancer.
 Men with these mutations have an increased risk of breast cancer, especially if the BRCA2 gene is affected, and possibly of prostate cancer.
 Many inherited cases of breast cancer have been associated with these three genes.